List of cover versions of U2 songs: Beautiful Day

 "Beautiful Day" is the lead single from U2's 2000 album, All That You Can't Leave Behind.
 It was a huge commercial success, helping to launch the album to multi-platinum status, and is one of U2's biggest hits to date.

 Breathe

 "Breathe" is the tenth track from U2's 2009 album No Line on the Horizon.
 Longtime U2 collaborator and producer Brian Eno cited Breathe as "the best thing (U2) have ever recorded" during an interview with Q magazine.

 Bullet the Blue Sky

 "Bullet the Blue Sky" is the fourth track from U2's 1987 album, The Joshua Tree.
 The song was originally written about the United States' military intervention during the 1980s in the El Salvador Civil War.

 City of Blinding Lights

-"City of Blinding Lights" is the fifth track and third single from the 2005 album How to Dismantle an Atomic Bomb.
+"City of Blinding Lights" is the fifth track and third single from the group's 2004 album How to Dismantle an Atomic Bomb.
 The song tells the story of U2's first arrival in New York City in 1980, with Bono remarking it was an "amazing, magical time in our life, when we didn't know how powerful it was not to know."